 • Oversee proper use and maintenance of city facilities, vehicles, and equipment

-• Pre-planning, risk identification, and risk mitigation efforts through coordinated efforts with internal and external partners
+• Pre-planning, risk identification, and risk mitigation through coordinated efforts with internal and external partners

-· Enforce the provisions of the Fire Safety code and the laws and regulations of City of Lavon
+· The City contracts with the Collin County Fire Marshal’s Office to enforce the provisions of the Fire Safety code and the laws and regulations of City of Lavon

 · Disaster Planning, Response and Recovery